Before a snowfall:

 In the event of a major snowfall, local area schools may be closed.
 Please check the following websites during a snow event for more information.

-- Independent/Private Schools: Please contact the school directly.
+- Independent/Private Schools – contact the school directly.

 Winter Weather Driving Tips

 - Before you get behind the wheel, know the road conditions and weather forecast.
-For road conditions in Providence and throughout Rhode Island, call 5-1-1 or visit the Rhode Island Department of Transportation Travel Advisory Page.
+For road conditions in Providence and throughout Rhode Island, call 5-1-1 of check RI DOT Travel Advisories.

 - Restrict travel until road crews have had a chance to clear the roads.